xsdk-project/ATPESC2018HandsOnLessons/_lessons/time_integrators/lesson.md

 Finally, it is worth reminding the learner that the application demonstrated here can be run on 1, 2 and 3 dimensional meshes and in scalable, parallel settings and on meshes of extremely high spatial resolution if so desired.
-The learner is encouraged to play around with various command-line options to affect various scenarios.

 ### Further Reading